metno/lard/ansible/README.md

 > ansible-playbook -i inventory.yml teardown.yml
 >
 > # rebuild
-> ansible-playbook -i inventory.yml -e key_name=... provision.yml --tags "vm"
+> ansible-playbook -i inventory.yml -e ostack_key_name=... provision.yml -t vm
 > ```
 >
 > There are also separate tags for the other tasks (namely, `addkey` and `network`), so you can use whatever combination you need.